TedHusted/awake/awake.md/awake.md

 It is the end of a beautiful California day.
 In the automated driver lane, a gray Stratos EV convertible whirs down El Camino Real with its top down.
 Brent is strapped into the safety harness, focussing on his phone.

 The car’s smooth hum falters for a split second, a stuttering glitch that Brent barely notices as he scrolls through his phone.
-Just as a curve comes up, the car lurches forward, suddenly slamming into the guardrail — without engaging any of the safety features.
+Just as a curve comes up, the car lurches forward, slamming into the guardrail — without engaging any of the safety features.

 Brent drops his phone, face contorted in shock.
 The airbag doesn’t deploy, and the seat harness clicks open.
 Brent’s unprotected body sails into the windshield, shattering the safety glass into a thousand pieces.